akshithreddy9765/RedditFeed/README.md

 ### The architectural techniques used:
 1. Uncle Bob's Clean Artchitecture with SOLID principles
-2. Separate presentation, domain, and data modules to enforce independent layers
-3. Dagger 2 for dependency injection
+2. Dagger 2 for dependency injection
-4. RxJava 2 for asynchronous data operations
+3. RxJava 2 for asynchronous data operations
-5. Retrofit with OkHttp Client for web service integration
+4. Retrofit with OkHttp Client for web service integration
-6. Junit, Kluent(Kotlin Extension) and Mockito for unit tests
+5. Junit, Kluent(Kotlin Extension) and Mockito for unit tests

 Reddit Feed architecture was heavily influenced by Uncle Bob's Clean Architecture.